kristiangoystdal/OV_Door/README.md

 ### Setup

 1. Download the "Omega Verksted.zip" folder.
-2. Unzip and run installer_omega_verksted.exe to install the application.
-Make sure to check the box to launch the application after installation if desired.
+2. Unzip and run Omega Verksted.exe to run the application.

-### Running the Application manually

-- Navigate to `C:\Program Files\Omega_Verksted` and run `Omega Verksted.exe`.
-- To ensure the application runs at system startup, enable "Run at startup" by right-clicking the system tray icon and selecting the option.
+3. To ensure the application runs at system startup, enable "Run at startup" by right-clicking the system tray icon and selecting the option.

 ## Contributing